 Leupold

-The Leupold Control App turns your smartphone into the central control unit for Bluetooth-enabled Leupold devices such as the RX-5000 TBR/W and BX-6 Range HD [18].
-With a rating of 5.0 out of 5 stars from 12 reviews in the Apple App Store (as of February 2026), the app stands out for its user-friendly interface [22].
-It also offers the Hornady 4DOF Ballistics, which considers four degrees of freedom – including bullet movement around its center of mass – setting it apart from conventional ballistic calculators [23].
+The Leupold Control App transforms your smartphone into the central control unit for Bluetooth-enabled Leupold devices such as the RX-5000 TBR/W and BX-6 Range HD [18].
+With a rating of 5.0 out of 5 stars based on 12 reviews in the Apple App Store (as of February 2026), the app stands out for its user-friendly interface [22].
+It also offers the Hornady 4DOF Ballistics, which takes into account four degrees of freedom – including bullet movement around its center of mass – thus distinguishing itself from traditional ballistic calculators [23].

 "The big difference between Hornady 4DOF and other ballistic solvers is that it uses drag coefficient instead of BC... making your chosen bullet the standard." – Gavin Gear, Ultimate Reloader [23]

-Another highlight is the Remote Fire function, which allows you to trigger the rangefinder from a distance.
+Another highlight is the Remote-Fire function, which allows you to trigger the rangefinder from a distance.
 This minimizes hand vibrations and ensures more precise measurements, especially at long distances [19][20].
-The GPS Pinning feature is also noteworthy: target points can be directly transferred to map apps like onX Hunt, Google Maps, or Apple Maps.
-This function achieves an accuracy of about 2°, corresponding to a maximum error of approximately 23 meters at 914 meters [18][19].
+The GPS-Pinning feature is also noteworthy: target points can be transferred directly into mapping apps like onX Hunt, Google Maps, or Apple Maps.
+This function achieves an accuracy of about 2°, which corresponds to a maximum error of approximately 23 meters at 914 meters [18][19].
 Conveniently, this function also works offline if the maps have been downloaded beforehand [19].

 With the update 2.0.0 (released on February 5, 2026), additional features such as a customizable home screen and widgets for ballistics, wind, weather, and device control were added [21][22].
-You can also create detailed weapon profiles – including muzzle velocity, sight height, and twist rate – and synchronize them with the rangefinder [18][21].
-Integration with Calypso wind meters provides real-time precise wind data for your calculations [21][23].
+You can also create detailed weapon profiles – including muzzle velocity, sight height, and twist rate – and synchronize these with the rangefinder [18][21].
+The integration with Calypso wind meters provides real-time precise wind data for your calculations [21][23].

 "The interface is much more intuitive than other apps out there.
 Pairing with the Rx-5000 is simple & you're dropping pins in OnX in no time." – RingingSteel, verified user [22]

 Tip: Calibrate the digital compass before each hunt, especially after battery changes or temperature fluctuations.
-Close the app after use to save battery [19][20].
+Close the app after use to conserve battery [19][20].

 Features and Functions

 The Leupold Control App combines precise ballistic calculations with ease of use.
-It supports three ballistic engines: Hornady 4DOF, TBR/W (True Ballistic Range/Wind), and Precision Cut Archery for archers [19].
-The 4DOF solver uses detailed data such as bullet jacket thickness and axial form factors to enable more precise calculations [23].
-Another advantage is the consideration of the aerodynamic jump, which is the vertical movement of a bullet in crosswind – an aspect that many other apps ignore [23].
+It supports three ballistic engines: Hornady 4DOF, TBR/W (True Ballistic Range/Wind) and Precision Cut Archery for archers [19].
+The 4DOF solver utilizes detailed data such as bullet jacket thickness and axial form factors to enable more precise calculations [23].
+Another advantage is the consideration of aerodynamic jump, which is the vertical movement of a bullet in crosswinds – an aspect that many other apps ignore [23].

-The app not only allows remote control of the laser but also adjusting device settings and firmware updates.
-The Long Range Mode enables measurements up to 5,486 meters (about 5.5 kilometers) [19][20].
+The app not only allows remote control of the laser but also the adjustment of device settings and firmware updates.
+The Long Range Mode enables measurements up to 5,486 meters (approximately 5.5 kilometers) [19][20].
 Additionally, the extensive ammunition database provides information on match and hunting bullets from manufacturers such as Sierra, Berger, and Lapua – not just from Hornady [23].

 Pros and Cons